-Although the research described above cannot project what will happen when KiwiSaver has matured in 40 years' time, early indications of tendencies to spend lump sums rather than drawing down savings and investments over the course of members' retirements is a cause for concern.
+Although the research described above cannot project what will happen when KiwiSaver has matured in forty years' time, early indications of tendencies to spend lump sums rather than drawing down savings and investments over the course of members' retirements is a cause for concern.
 Certainly there is a risk that KiwiSaver will not achieve its purpose for a significant number who will not be narrowing the long-term gap between their desired standard of living and what NZS can provide.
 NZS provides a degree of insurance against longevity risk, but KiwiSaver members who spend their balance soon after accessing it are likely to outlive a significant part of their income.

-This prospect raises an important policy question: given that a significant part of most KiwiSaver members' savings has been contributed from taxation (through the kickstart payment and member tax credits), to what extent should the Government require KiwiSaver members to fully or partially convert their balance at retirement to an annuity?
+This prospect raises an important policy question - given that a significant part of most KiwiSaver members' savings has been contributed to from taxation (through the kick-start payment and the Member Tax Credit), to what extent should the Government require KiwiSaver members to fully or partially convert their balance at retirement to an annuity?